m-zakeri/lab/docs/en/checklist/phd_dissertation.md

 ## Proposal Quality Assessment Checklist

 A well-structured proposal is essential for establishing a strong research foundation.
-This checklist helps ensure the quality of M.Sc. thesis proposals.
+This checklist helps ensure the quality of M.Sc. dissertation proposals.
 It incorporates the higher academic standards and rigor expected of master's-level research while retaining essential structural and formatting guidelines.

 Students should review each item before submitting their M.Sc. proposal to me.

 ### **1. General Structure and Formatting**
-- [x] Title page includes the thesis title, student’s name, supervisor’s name, and institution details
+- [x] Title page includes the dissertation title, student’s name, supervisor’s name, and institution details
 - [ ] Uses correct formatting style (_e.g._, IEEE, ACM, APA) as required by the department
 - [ ] Page numbering, font consistency, and margins are properly set
 - [ ] The English font size is 2pt smaller than the Persian font size (if bilingual)